 In 1925, what had been the departments of Arts, Sciences and Philosophy officially became the College of Arts and Sciences to reflect the changes taking place within the College, including an increase in the number of elective courses offered to students.
 In 1927, to accommodate the growing student population, the Liberal Arts building (Kalmanovitz Hall) was completed and dedicated and the entire University was moved to its present location.

-In 1931, under Dean Hubert Flynn, S.J., the College of Liberal Arts and the College of Science were established as major divisions.
-In 1982, the name was changed to reflect the incorporated status of both Colleges into one - the College of Liberal Arts and Sciences.
-Currently, the College is identified as the College of Arts and Sciences.
+In 1940, under President William Dunne, S.J., the College of Liberal Arts and the College of Science were established as separate colleges.
+In 1982, the name was changed back to reflect the incorporated status of both Colleges into one: the College of Liberal Arts and Sciences.

 School of Law